isaacdecoded/arpeggio/README.md

 Consider for a moment the structure of a layered software architecture as akin to a musical scale where the implementations that occur within each layer are the individual notes, and when triggered, they do not sound all at once but are instead activated in a deliberate sequence.

-Take, for instance, the _Command_ in _CQRS_ (Command Query Responsibility Segregation).
-It can be likened to a chord, and its execution involves a series of processes—akin to the notes in the chord.
-These processes are implemented across different layers, from the _Infrastructure_ to the _Domain_.
-As the _Command_ propagates through each layer, it "plays" out its role, resulting in a harmonious operation that's reminiscent of an arpeggio, where each note contributes to the overall melody.
-This approach ensures that the system's changes are orchestrated in a cohesive and coordinated manner.
+Take, for instance, a _Use Case_ from from a given process.
+This _Use Case_ can be likened to a chord, and its execution involves a series of steps—akin to the notes in that chord.
+These steps are implemented across different layers, from the _Infrastructure_ to the _Domain_.
+Then, the _Use Case_ execution results in a harmonious operation that's reminiscent of an arpeggio, where each note contributes to the overall melody. **This approach ensures that the system's maintainability and scalability are orchestrated in a cohesive and coordinated manner.**

 ## Table of Contents